AgileBIM/FabCOD/docs/wiki/PRODUCTENTRY-SubObject.md

 ## Methods
 The following items are invoked from the base object by a dot notation
 ### Function: AddAlias
-Adds 'ALIAS' Column to Product List
+Adds the 'ALIAS' Column to Product List.

 No additional remarks available
 ##### Signature